MarceloMassarente/apify-linkedin-profile-search/README.md

-## LinkedIn Profile Search Mass scraper
+## LinkedIn Profile Search Mass scraper - Company x Title focus

 Our powerful tool helps you search all LinkedIn Profiles and filter by companies, job titles, locations and more without compromising security or violating platform policies.